 The missions and visions of these four fantastic organizations tightly align with our own company culture.
-You will catch our team at volunteer events that center around caring for our local youth throughout the year.
+You will catch our team directly helping our community partners at volunteer events that center around educating and empowering our local youth throughout the year.

 The Vision of the Michael G. Foster School of Business is to be the best public business school in the U.S.